justintadlock/ravel/_notes.md

 * Chat post format should support more than two speakers in the CSS.
 * Post byline needs to break on mobile devices.
 * Wide images are stretched vertically.
+* Footer content not aligned correctly when the Social menu is not set.